imyoungyang/myAWSStudyBlog/README.md

 ## Part15: Face Recognition

 Use the AWS AI services - Rekognition to identify multi-faces in an image.
-The instructions are [here](./advance-architecting/face-rekognition/README.md)
+The instructions are [here](./advance-architecting/face-rekognition/README.md).
+After you done `Python` version, you should try `node.js` version [here](./advance-architecting/face-rekognition-nodejs/README.md).
+You will find the performance different between python and node.js.

 ![](./images/14-archi.png)